 Most recently, Guilherme Arantes released a new CD called Flores e Cores (Flowers and Colors).
 As he himself describes this album: “it is a sunny album with fun lyrics, pop style and a vintage sound that crosses all the boundaries for people who enjoy great music in addition to my traditional fans.”

-OPENING ARTIST, Eduardo Mendonça, is a native of Brazil and a talented musician, composer, arranger, and musical director who has explored the many and varied genres of Brazilian popular music, entertaining such notable personalities as the 14th Dalai Lama, Pope John Paul II, and former South Africa President Nelson Mandela.
-This notable artist has shared international stages with legendary Brazilian musicians Geraldo Azevedo, Alcione, and Jorge Ben Jor; and appeared in the PBS “American Masters” documentary: “Paul Simon: Born at the Right Time” which aired in 1993.
+Eduardo Mendonça, a native of Brazil throughout his travels in the US, Canada, Nepal and Brazil, the talented musician, composer, arranger, and musical director has explored the many and varied genres of Brazilian popular music, entertaining such notable personalities as the 14th Dalai Lama, Pope John Paul II, and former South Africa President Nelson Mandela.
+This notable artist has shared international stages with legendary Brazilian musicians Geraldo Azevedo, Alcione, and Jorge Ben Jor; and appeared in the PBS “American Masters” documentary: “Paul Simon: Born at the Right Time” which aired in 1993

 In May 2016, Eduardo performed as a guest artist with the jointly sponsored Seattle Symphony-Carnegie Hall project “Link Up: The Orchestra Moves,” exploring the creative process of this passionate composer through melody and motif.
 Eduardo offers a unique and pleasurable musical experience and his performances never fail to enlighten and entertain multi-generational audiences about music theory, history, and investigation.
 As Paul de Barros of The Seattle Times observes, “Seattle is lucky to have Mendonça in the neighborhood". http://showbrazil.com/eduardo.html